Riding the Trend or Protecting Profits | DiamondPeak Holdings Corp. (DPHC)

 DPHC’s Market Performance

-DPHC stocks went up by 18.63% for the week, with a monthly drop of -8.57% and a quarterly performance of 144.98%.
-The volatility ratio for the week stands at 11.95% while the volatility levels for the past 30 days are set at 12.98% for DiamondPeak Holdings Corp..
-The simple moving average for the period of the last 20 days is 1.49% for DPHC stocks with a simple moving average of 105.42% for the last 200 days.
+DPHC stocks went down by -0.73% for the week, with a monthly drop of -17.40% and a quarterly performance of 120.38%.
+The volatility ratio for the week stands at 8.90% while the volatility levels for the past 30 days are set at 12.11% for DiamondPeak Holdings Corp..
+The simple moving average for the period of the last 20 days is -7.05% for DPHC stocks with a simple moving average of 82.18% for the last 200 days.

 Analysts’ Opinion of DPHC